 13. Reassemble your trumpet

 Complete your reassembly by gentle replacing the valves in your horn.
-You’ve likely mismatched the valve order if one of them doesn’t fit right or won’t push down.
+You’ve likely mismatched the valve order if one of them doesn’t fit right or can’t be pushed down.
 Gently screw them into place and test each by pushing down on them like you would when you play.